Louis-Henri Fourgeoud: Surinam expedition

+This so incensed me that I not only wished him in Hell, but myself also, to have the satisfaction of seeing him burn.

+— – John Gabriel Stedman, writing about his reaction to Fourgeoud's refusal to grant him a furlough and owed pay.

-During the 1760s and 1770s, the Dutch colony of Suriname was shaken by repeated armed conflicts between plantation owners and maroons (escaped slaves).
-These revolts were led by formerly enslaved individuals named Boni, Aluku, Coromantjn Codjo, and Suku, prompting the colonial governor to request military assistance from Europe.
-In 1773, Fourgeoud, now holding the rank of colonel, led the expeditionary corps sent to suppress the rebellion.
+During the 1760s and 1770s, the Dutch colony of Surinam was engaged in a low-intensity conflict with groups of maroons, former slaves who had escaped slavery and established independent communities on the colonial frontier.
+The maroons, who were led by leaders such as Boni, Aluku, Coromantjn Codjo and Suku, continued to attack Dutch colonists prompting the colonial government to request military assistance from Europe.
+In 1773, Fourgeoud, now at the rank of colonel, led an expeditionary corps which was sent to defeat the maroons.

-The military campaign in Suriname proved extremely costly in human terms.
+The military campaign in Surinam proved extremely costly in human terms.
 Of the 1,200 European soldiers under Fourgeoud's command, only 100 survived the expedition, with most dying from tropical diseases and exhaustion rather than combat.
-In 1796, soldier John Gabriel Stedman, of Scottish and Dutch origin, published an account of the military expedition and daily life in the plantations.
-Stedman described Fourgeoud as an energetic but ruthless leader who harassed his own soldiers and brutally punished captured enslaved men and women.
+In 1796, the Dutch-British army officer John Gabriel Stedman, who had served in the expedition, published an account of the military campaign and daily life in Surinam.
+Stedman described Fourgeoud as an energetic but ruthless leader who harassed his own troops and brutally treated captured maroons.

-When the rebels fled to French Guiana in September 1776, Fourgeoud considered his mission accomplished.
-Eager to return to Europe with the remaining soldiers, he was forced to wait for the arrival of new colonial troops and could only travel to The Hague in 1778, where he died the following year.
+When the maroons fled to the nearby French colony of Cayenne in September 1776, Fourgeoud considered his mission accomplished.
+Eager to return to Europe with his remaining soldiers, he was forced to wait for the arrival of fresh Dutch troops before travelling to the Hague in 1778, where he died the following year.

 Assessment and controversy

-The extent to which Fourgeoud successfully suppressed the rebellion in Suriname remains a matter of historical controversy.
-While Fourgeoud himself considered himself the savior of the colony, the governor and plantation owners believed that the insurrections could have been suppressed more effectively and with fewer losses.
-The long-term effectiveness of his campaign was also questionable, as beginning in 1789, the maroons launched new recurring attacks from their exile against the plantation owners.
+The extent to which Fourgeoud successfully defeated the maroons in Surinam remains a matter of historical controversy.
+While Fourgeoud himself considered himself the savior of the colony, Surinam's governor and colonists believed that the maroons could have been defeated more effectively and with fewer losses.
+The long-term effectiveness of his campaign was also questionable, as beginning in 1789, groups of maroons returned from their exile in Cayenne and launched fresh attacks against white colonists in Surinam.

 Death

-Fourgeoud died on 6 April 1779 in The Hague, Dutch Republic, shortly after returning from his final campaign in Suriname.
+Fourgeoud died on 6 April 1779 in The Hague, Dutch Republic, shortly after returning from his final campaign in Surinam.